Frequently Asked Questions

 Will there be increased amounts of dust during and after construction?

-Any dust generated during construction will be managed with required standard practices including regular watering of unsealed roads.
+Any dust generated during construction will be managed with required standard practices.

 The groundcover will be managed through low pasture species for the operational life of the Project and consequently it is not expected that measurable dust generation would occur during operations.